ryanflowers/inversify-express-mongo/README.md

 # inversify-express-mongo
-A simple application made up of react, express and mongo
+A simple application made up of inversify, express and mongo